CONTENTSTART

 • You default on a loan or other obligation with us

-• You or your account is subject to legal or administrative order or levy
+• You or your account is subject to any legal or administrative order or levy

 • You fail to maintain any of your accounts in good standing by not bringing your account to a positive balance within 25 business days for a minimum of one business day